robmoore/zoomcamp-capstone-project/README.md

 ## Usage example

 The service is available at https://zoomcamp-capstone.herokuapp.com/predict.
-A request provides the non-target variables defined in the data (see the [data documentation](data/DataDocumentation.txt) for details).
+A request should contain the non-target variables for a single property as defined in the [data documentation](data/DataDocumentation.txt).
 The response contains a predicted sales price value.

-The [example client](predict_client.py) sends a request using one of the rows from the test data set.
+The [example client](predict_client.py) sends a request using a random entry from the test data set.
 The following is an example request and response made by the client.

 ### Request